AIAppliedUK/ScotAccount-TechDocs/src/architecture.md

 ---
 layout: base.njk
 title: "ScotAccount Architecture Overview"
-description: "Technical architecture and system components of ScotAccount - Scotland's digital identity service"
+description: "Technical architecture and system components of ScotAccount"
 eleventyNavigation:
   key: architecture
   order: 3
 ---

-Understanding the ScotAccount architecture is essential for successful integration.
+Understanding the ScotAccount architecture works is helpful for a successful integration.
 This page provides an overview of system components, data flows, and integration points.

 ## System Overview